DiamondLightSource/pymalcolm/docs/reference/messages.rst

 - value
     Object current value of subscribed path.
 This will be the dictionary representation of the Attribute value type.
 For simple types this will just be a String or Integer.
-See :ref:`structure` for how more complex structures are represented.
+See `block_structure` for how more complex structures are represented.

 .. container:: toggle